Canada–United States relations: Nixon Shock 1971

 The United States had become Canada's largest market, and after the war, the Canadian economy became dependent on smooth trade flows with the United States so much that in 1971 when the United States enacted the "Nixon Shock" economic policies (including a 10% tariff on all imports) it put the Canadian government into a panic.
-Washington refused to exempt Canada from its 1971 New Economic Policy, so Trudeau saw a solution in closer economic ties with Europe.
+Washington refused to exempt Canada from its 1971 New Economic Policy, so Canadian prime minister Pierre Trudeau saw a solution in closer economic ties with Europe.
 Trudeau proposed a "Third Option" policy of diversifying Canada's trade and downgrading the importance of the American market.
 In a 1972 speech in Ottawa, Nixon declared the "special relationship" between Canada and the United States dead.

 Relations deteriorated on many points in the Nixon years (1969–74), including trade disputes, defense agreements, energy, fishing, the environment, cultural imperialism, and foreign policy.
-They changed for the better when Trudeau and President Jimmy Carter (1977-1981) found a better rapport.
+They changed for the better when Trudeau and Carter found a better rapport.
 The late 1970s saw a more sympathetic American attitude toward Canadian political and economic needs, the pardoning of draft evaders who had moved to Canada, and the passing of old such as the Watergate scandal and the Vietnam War.
 Canada more than ever welcomed American investments during "the stagflation" that hurt both nations.